j-rodriguez99/Codefriends_V2/003-javascript-introduction/notes.md

+As you can see, this text only shows up in the newFeature branch!

+Don't go chasing waterfalls!

 Three things I learned:
 I learned that you can put javascript strings into the chrome console.
 I learned that a program is just a set of instuctions to tell the computer what to do.